List of Coronation Street characters introduced in 2005: Joanne Jackson

 Joanne Jackson was played by the actress Zaraah Abrahams.
+The character and casting was announced in February 2005 and she debuted later that month.
 Joanne arrived at Underworld with her "twin sister" Jessie and proceeded to cause much amusement by claiming to be identical despite the obvious difference in appearance.
 Joanne was the shyer of the two and lacks confidence where men are concerned.
-Her crush, and subsequent date, with Nathan Harding (Ray Fearon) came to nothing after she was left feeling stupid and embarrassed about having a make over for someone who wasn't really interested in her.
+Abrahams later left the role in 2007 and the character last appeared on 20 July 2007.